smartdevicelink/sdl_evolution/proposals/NNNN-support-indian-english-thai.md

 ## Potential downsides

 The effort of adding new languages is quite high.
-However due to necessarity adding new items to the Langauge enum is simpler than changing the language support to be more flexible.
+However, given our need to add these Langauges, adding new items to the `Language` enum is simpler than changing the language support to be more flexible.

 ## Impact on existing code